teja-cyber/hello-world/README.md

 hi there
-I like python and i love to code in python and i think enyone can learn python and make cool application
+I like python and i love to code in python and i think anyone can learn python and make cool application